whasting/Plantshare/README.md

 ## Technologies & Technical Challenges

-Plantshare will be using Django on the backend and React/Redux on the frontend.
+Plantshare will be using Rails on the backend and React/Redux on the frontend.

-The main technical challenges will be learning how to integrate Django with Redux, and learning Python.
+The main technical challenges will be learning React Native.

-Also the site will be using a combination of Google Maps Api to display the location of plant distribution and Cloudinary image storage to allow users to upload images of their plants.
+Additionally, the site will be using a combination of Google Maps Api to display the location of a plant detail item and Cloudinary image storage to allow users to upload images of their plants.

 ## Group Members & Work Breakdown

 #### [Eddie Lao](https://github.com/eddielao)
+  -

+#### [Colin Ritchey](https://github.com/colinritchey)
   - backend setup

-#### [Colin Ritchey](https://github.com/colinritchey)
   - frontend setup
     - Redux setup
     - React Components development